ololoepepe/ololord/README.txt

    to a custom location and must be used anyway on Windows.
    Note: The recommended implementation is http://www.darwinsys.com/file/

- * "LIBID3_PREFIX=<path>"
+ * "TAGLIB_PREFIX=<path>"
-   Set path to libid3 library.
+   Set path to TagLib library.
 Must be used if the library was installed to a custom location and must be used anyway on Windows.

  * "SQLITE_PREFIX=<path>"